Shristisharma04/first-demo/README.md

 # first-demo
-This is my first demo for Git and Github Class
+This is the first demo for Git and Github Class.